Design Studio Coordinator

 Each of our studios are setup using color packages.
 By grouping together colors that work well together, we've saved you the worry about whether the combination you've chosen will actually work.

-Color packages are centered around color families, ensuring that the tones within each selection are complementary with each other.
+Color Kits are centered around color packages, ensuring that the tones within each selection are complementary with each other.

 For example, you wouldn't want to choose a floor tile with a beige undertone and a wall color with a gray undertone.